US Debt Ceiling and Its Current Status

 Debt Ceiling Crisis 2015

 On February 11, 2014, House Speaker John Boehner passed a bill to suspend the debt ceiling until March 15, 2015.
 The debt ceiling would automatically become the level of the debt at that point in time.
 The bill approved without any attachments, riders, or insistence that Obamacare be defunded.
-He didn't have 218 Republican votes to do so.
-Instead, he passed it with 193 Democrats and 28 Republicans.

 On March 15, 2015, the nation reached the debt ceiling of $18.113 trillion.
 In response, the Treasury Secretary stopped issuing new debt.
 He took extraordinary measures to keep the debt from exceeding the limit.
 For example, he stopped payments to federal employee retirement funds.
 He also sold investments held by those funds.
 He kept the debt under the limit until Congress passed the Bipartisan Budget Act of 2015 on November 15.
 The ceiling remained suspended until March 15, 2017.
-That means the Treasury Department could not allow the statutory debt limit to go one penny higher than the $19.808 trillion it was on that day.
+The Treasury Department could not allow the statutory debt limit to go one penny higher than the $19.808 trillion it was on that day.

 Treasury kept the debt under that ceiling until September 8, 2017.